webpack/webpack.js.org/src/content/loaders/eslint-loader.md

 ```

 When using with transpiling loaders (like `babel-loader`), make sure they are in correct order
 (bottom to top).
-Otherwise files will be check after being processed by `babel-loader`
+Otherwise files will be checked after being processed by `babel-loader`

 ```js
 module.exports = {